When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Cognitive impairment: Benzodiazepines can affect thinking and may make people feel dizzy or confused.
 This can raise the risk of accidents or falls.

 - Dependence: These drugs are habit-forming, which means that you can become addicted to them.

-- Abnormal thinking and behavior: Sedative-hypnotics like benzodiazepines can cause strange thoughts or behaviors, including hallucinations or complex behaviors like sleepwalking or trying to drive while partly asleep.
+- Abnormal thinking and behavior: Sedative-hypnotics like benzodiazepines can cause strange thoughts or behaviors, including hallucinations or even complex behaviors like sleepwalking or trying to drive while partly asleep.